yash91sharma/MALTopic-py/README.md

 MALTopic is a powerful library designed for topic modeling using a multi-agent approach.
 It leverages the capabilities of large language models (LLMs) to enhance the analysis of survey responses by integrating structured and unstructured data.

+MALTopic as a research paper was published in 2025 World AI IoT Congress.
+Links here.

 ## Features

 - **Multi-Agent Framework**: Decomposes topic modeling into specialized tasks executed by individual LLM agents.